 The writing on the wall is there for you to read but you have to know where to look.
 There are several key areas that you need to explore and take into consideration.
 The first and most important area that you need to explore is visitors to your heritage site and attendance levels.

-Interpretation could be a major factor for this, your visitors may not be fully aware of exactly what your site has to offer them.
+Interpretation could be a major factor in this, your visitors may not be fully aware of exactly what your site has to offer them.
 Look at the duration of time that visitors spend at your site, their stay may be shorter than usual if they cannot find pieces of interest due to lack of interpretation or incorrect interpretation.

-A lack of visitors to your heritage site will have a severe implications on not just your annual turnover but on staff moral.
+A lack of visitors to your heritage site will have severe implications on not just your annual turnover but on staff morale.
 There are several reasons why your staff could be unhappy, receiving numerous complaints will wear an employee down and your heritage site will become a very stressful environment to work in.
 This may cause your staff to not take pride in their work and standards will slip.

 The lack of income due to reduced admissions or memberships will have further implications on the way your heritage site is managed.
-Not only does this effect the amount of staff that you will be able to employ, but general maintenance or any planned or wanted improvements will not be able to take place due to lack of available funds.
+Not only does this affect the amount of staff that you will be able to employ, but general maintenance or any planned or wanted improvements will not be able to take place due to a lack of available funds.

 Interpretive presentation could be the main cause for any of these problems that you are facing, even though it may appear indirectly related.
-For a heritage site that holds so much interesting information it is important to have the correct interpretation that will convey this.
+For a heritage site that holds so much interesting information, it is important to have the correct interpretation that will convey this.